 2.3.2 Organic operators shall not use ingredients, additives or processing aids derived from GMOs.

-Inputs, processing aids and ingredients shall be traced back one step in the biological chain to the direct source organism *(see definition) from which they are produced to verify that they are not derived from GMOs.
+Inputs, processing aids and ingredients shall be traced back one step in the biological chain to the direct source organism (see definition) from which they are produced to verify that they are not derived from GMOs.

 Comment OFAI, India: Which definition?
 GMO?